koordinates/kart/docs/MYSQL_WC.md

 #### Three and four dimensional geometries

 Geometries in MySQL are always two-dimensional (meaning they have an X and a Y co-ordinate, or a longitude and a latitude co-ordinate).
 Three- or four-dimensional geometries, with Z (altitude) or M (measure) co-ordinates, are not supported in MySQL.
-As a result, Kart datasets containing three- and four-dimensional geometries cannot currently be checked out as MySQL working copies.
+As a result, Kart datasets containing three- and four-dimensional geometries cannot currently be checked out into MySQL working copies.

 #### Approximated types